top of page

 3. Make sure you’re insured

 Much like when you move house or buy a new car, becoming a contractor means that you’ll need to make sure you’re suitably insured.
 If something goes wrong during your contract period, you won’t be protected like a permanent employee, and you could be held liable by the client.
-We explain the types of insurance here.

 Finally, Find a Contract